// free tool · no signup

 Avaliar no PromptEval →

 Language models don't process text as characters or words — they use tokens, text units defined by each model's tokenizer.
 In English, 1 token typically corresponds to ~4 characters or ~¾ of a word.
+This free Anthropic token counter lets you estimate token usage for Claude, GPT-4, and Gemini before sending a request to the API.

 Values in this tool are estimates based on documented averages per model.
-For exact counts, use each provider's official tokenization endpoint.
-For practical cost planning and prompt sizing, the estimate is accurate enough.
+For exact counts in production, use each provider's official tokenization endpoint.
+The cost estimate shows only the input cost — output cost depends on response length, which varies by task.

 Why do tokens matter?